WestonSF/ArcGISDataToolkit/ReadMe.md

 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.

 #### LINZ Mortgage Data Import
-Creates a mortgage feature class based of LINZ parcels and encumbrance data.
+Creates a mortgage feature class by parcel and suburb based of LINZ parcels and encumbrance data.

 #### MapInfo Data Import
 Imports all MapInfo data to a selected geodatabase.
 Takes a folder as input and will find all MapInfo files in this folder and subfolders.
 Requires data interoperability extension.